Items tagged “emergency medicine”

 Striated nephrogram, originally described on plain film urography, but just as easily seen on CT urography represents linear bands of contrast extending from the medulla of the kidney towards the cortex.
 Pathology Striations result from stasis and concentration of contrast material in oedemato...

 Pneumorrhachis (PR) refers to a rare phenomenon characterized by the presence of air within the spinal canal (either intra- or extradural).
 Clinical presentation Patients can often be asymptomatic 3.
-Pathology Aetiology PR can result from a number of causes: trauma (traumatic pneumorrhachi...
+Pathology Aetiology Pneumorrhachis can result from a number of causes: trauma (traumatic p...